ahansen03/tennis_seed_performance/README.md

 All of the examples of upsets that I just mentioned occurred during a Grand Slam, which is the highest value of professional tournament (2000 points granted to the winner's ranking).
 Other tournament values include 250s, 500s, and 1000s, whose value corresponds to the amount of points the winner receives.
 The Olympic Games, which do not currently grant points to the winner, are played every four years.
 There are also the "Finals", where the top ranked player at the end of the year play a tournament amongst themselves for upwards of 1500 ranking points.
 Typically, the Grand Slam and 1000 level tournaments have every healthy player trying to play them, whereas the others have a weaker entry list (fewer highly ranked players play them).
 The top 8/16/32 players (depending on the tournament value) in a tournament by ranking are called "seeds", and are usually granted a favorable draw, meaning they are positioned in the draw (or bracket) away from the other seeds and would not have to face another seed until the later rounds of the tournament.

 The professional tennis circuit is divided into two "tours": the WTA (or women's) tour and the ATP (or men's) tour.
-The main difference between the tours in terms of format is that the ATP tour plays best of five sets for all matches in a Grand Slam, whereas every other match is a best of three sets format on both tours.
+The main difference between the tours in terms of format is that the ATP tour plays best-of-five sets for all matches in a Grand Slam, whereas every other match is a best-of-three sets format on both tours.
 This means that in a Grand Slam on the ATP tour, a player has to win three sets to win a match rather than the standard two.
 Otherwise, the two tours play many of the same tournaments, with the same tournament values, and a very similar schedule.

 ### Motivation nad Purpose